V4Fire/Client/src/components/friends/sync/README.md

 ## Data link field

-A link in V4 component terminology is a field that sets its value based on another field, prop, or event (hereinafter, the source).
+In V4 component terminology, a link refers to a field that determines its value based on another field, prop, or event (collectively referred to as the source).

-As soon as the source of the link reports a change, such as a mutation in the observable property or emitting of the listened event, the link will be synchronized with the source.
+As soon as the source of the link reports a change, such as a mutation in the observable property or the emission of a listened event, the link synchronizes with the source.

-Links are very useful when we want to create a property based on a different source, but with a different data type.
+Links are highly useful when we want to create a property based on a different source but with a distinct data type.
+For instance, all component props cannot be changed from within the component.
+However, there is often a need to circumvent this rule.

-For example, all component props cannot be changed from within the component.
-However, very often there is a need to violate this rule.
-For example, we have a component that implements an input field.
-The component has some initial value, as well as its own, which can be changed during the component life cycle, for instance, a user entered new text.
+For example, consider a component that implements an input field.
+The component possesses an initial value, as well as its own value, which can be altered during the component life cycle, such as when a user enters new text.

-Technically, this can be done with two parameters: `initialValue` and `value`, which gets its initial value from `initialValue`.
-Next, we need to set watching for the `initialValue` because if the component value changes outside, then the internal value must also be updated.
+Technically, this can be executed with two parameters: `initialValue` and `value`, with the latter receiving its initial value from `initialValue`.
+Subsequently, we need to establish a watch for the `initialValue` because if the component value changes externally, the internal value must also be updated.

-One way to implement the above is to use the `watch` method and an initializer function for the field to be observed.
+One way to implement the above scenario is to use the `watch` method and an initializer function for the observed field.
 For instance:

 ```typescript